sdevalapurkar/typescript-time/README.md

 yarn start
 ```
 Note: It may ask you to run on a different port if you already have something running on port 3000

+## Practice

+On this branch, the interfaces and setup for the app to function correctly with typescript have been removed.
+Trying to run the app as it is will not work.
+The goal of this practice branch is to help you take a sample project and try to fix the issues that exist and get the application running.

+### Hints

+1.